MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

        - Rerun the steps 10 and 11 of this task.

-### Task 2: Deploy a pair of Azure VMs running Windows Server 2022 in a new availability set.
+### Task 2: Deploy a pair of Azure VMs running Windows Server 2022 into different availability zones

 1. From the lab computer, in the Azure portal, navigate to the **Virtual machines** blade, click **+ Create**, and, from the drop-down menu, select **Azure virtual machine**.